thuta21/AWS-CLOUD-PRACTITIONER/MODULE ( ONE ).md

 	4. Provides easy access to servers, storage, databases, and application services over the Internet.
 	5. Platforms like Amazon Web Services (AWS) own and maintain the hardware, while users provision and use resources through a web application.

-- Advantages Of Cloud Computing.
+- Advantages of Cloud Computing.
 	1. Pay only for what you use, eliminating the need for large upfront investments in hardware.
 	2. Benefit from cost efficiencies as cloud providers serve many customers, reducing costs compared to managing your own infrastructure.
 	3. Easily scale resources up or down based on demand without overcommitting to capacity.